sporto/elm-tutorial/070_routing/main_view.md

+> This tutorial has been upgraded from Hop 2.1 to Hop 3.0 on 20-03-2016, if you started the Routing chapter before that please review from the back to the beginning of the chapter.

 # Main view

 Our main application view needs to show different pages as we change the browser location.
 Change __src/View.elm__ to: